Free Preview

 Tree & arborist services contracts in Tennessee typically cover hazardous and dead-tree removal at federal facilities, scheduled tree trimming and crown pruning around courthouses and base housing, stump grinding, right-of-way and utility line-clearance vegetation management, storm-debris cleanup, and recurring brush-clearing IDIQs.
 Federal posts in this category fall under NAICS 561730 (Landscaping Services), the classification that also covers arborist and tree-care work, and the bulk of the work flows to DoD installations, the U.S. Forest Service, the National Park Service, the VA, and state Departments of Transportation.
 Tree and vegetation contracts are commonly reserved for 8(a), HUBZone, and SDVOSB small businesses, and frequently require ISA-certified arborists and proof of liability coverage given the overhead-hazard work.

-Beyond federal opportunities, much of the tree & arborist services work in Tennessee is posted through Edison Supplier Portal (Tennessee), with recurring buyers including the Tennessee Department of Transportation, the University of Tennessee System, and Metro Nashville.
-Central Procurement Office runs the Go-DBE and Diversity Business Enterprise programs that gate access to dedicated set-aside spend.
+Beyond federal opportunities, much of the tree & arborist services work in Tennessee is posted through GO-BID (Tennessee CPO), with recurring buyers including the Tennessee Department of Transportation, Tennessee State Parks, and the Tennessee Emergency Management Agency.
+Central Procurement Office runs the GoDBE and Diversity Business Enterprise programs that gate access to dedicated set-aside spend.
 ContractRadar pulls federal postings from SAM.gov alongside state and local feeds so a tree-service and arborist contractor doesn't have to monitor each portal manually.